meeragajawada-sn/servicenow-devops-register-package/README.md

 - `SN_DEVOPS_PASSWORD`

 ## Step 3: Configure the GitHub Action if need to adapt for your needs or workflows
-## For Token based Authentication at ServiceNow instance
+## For Token based Authentication at ServiceNow instance , is available from @v1.39.0
 ```yaml
 registerpackage:
     name: Register Package